 So Hock started looking into digital signage software and liked what she saw.
 For government, procurement means a thorough examination of competing vendors, and three digital signage vendors were carefully evaluated.
 But Hock was convinced by the offering from Visix.
 “AxisTV by far was the easiest to use,” she said.

-Hock stresses that she also uses AxisTV for quick response, and notes that most of the division has a strong interest in road conditions.
-“We were glad to get a weather radar image using the web page capture.
+Hock stresses that she also uses AxisTV for realtime communications, and notes that most of the division has a strong interest in road conditions.
+“We were glad to get a weather radar image using the web page feature.
 We have a lot of storms here in Florida.
 Employees have told us they’ve rearranged their day around that information.
 We also like to put up traffic info.
 We have a lot of interstates, and you don’t want to sit on there for two hours.”

 A second media player is devoted to public messages for visitors.
 For both playlists, Hock keeps the process simple.
-Two approvers identify a message that needs to be presented, send content to one of two creators, who design a bulletin and send it back for approval.
+Two approvers identify a message that needs to be presented, send content to one of two creators, who design a message and submit it for approval.